Military history of the North-West Frontier: British East India Company

 At the beginning of the nineteenth century, the East India Company controlled southern India, Bengal, Bihar, and Orissa (modern Odisha).
 Dominance was gained at the expense of its successive French equivalents.
 Britain and France were at war, and the Franco-Persian alliance of 1807, followed the same year by the Franco-Russian Treaty of Tilsit, alerted the HEIC to the external threat posed from the north-west.

 By 1819 only Sindh and the Punjab remained outside the company's control.
-Napoleon was vanquished, but the Empire of the Tsars had begun to expand south and east.
+Napoleon was vanquished, but the Russian Empire had begun to expand south and east.
 Russian influence grew likewise, and by the early 1830s Qajar Irān was within the Tsar's sphere.
 Attempts by Irān to recover Herat in 1834, and again in 1837, raised the spectre of Russian armies on the road to Kandahar, whence direct access to India through the Khojak and Bolan passes.

 Meanwhile, the conflict between Afghanistan and the Punjab focused on the Khyber route.
 Dost Mohammad appealed to the HEIC for aid in recovering Peshawar, but the company could not help him without alienating its treaty ally Ranjit Singh.
 When Dost Mohammad redirected his appeal to Russia, the Governor-General Lord Auckland resolved to depose Dost Mohammad, and replace him with Shuja Shah Durrani.
 Restored to his throne in Kabul, the exiled former ruler would accept the Sikh gains west of the Indus, and the Company controlling his foreign policy.
 The agreement was formalised with the Treaty of Simla signed in June 1838 between Shah Shuja, the HEIC, and Ranjit Singh.